-When transferring money overseas, an obvious place to send it to is a bank account directly.
+When transferring money overseas, a popular service used is to send it to a bank account directly.
 But this may not be a viable option in certain instances.
 While having access to a bank account is taken for granted in some countries, it’s not as common in others.

-According to 2017 Global Findex Database released by the World Bank almost 1.7 billion adults across the globe remain unbanked.
+According to 2017 Global Findex Database released by the World Bank, almost 1.7 billion adults across the globe remain unbanked.
 Most of the unbanked adults belong to developing economies.
-China and India claim the largest shares of the global unbanked population at 13% and 11% respectively.
+China and India claim the most significant shares of the global unbanked population at 13% and 11% respectively.
 Things have been looking promising in both the countries for the past two years due to new government laws promoting awareness about bank accounts and their uses.
 However, Asia as a whole, still struggles with bank transfers.
 Indonesia and Pakistan account for 6% of the global unbanked population each.
 But this deficit of bank accounts is only limited to Asia, for you would find a similar rate of 4% in Nigeria and 3% in Mexico too.
 This may be a problem when one intends to send money overseas to these countries.

-One option is to send cash and the receiver can collect it from an agent at the other end.
-The advantages are clear- it’s easy, instant and a convenient way of transferring money overseas.
+One option is to send cash that the receiver can collect from a money transfer agent at the other end.
+The advantages are clear- it’s affordable, instant and a convenient way to transfer money overseas.

-Something to consider when sending cash is that the receiver has to be present to collect it from the agent.
-So the broader the network of agents, the more convenient it is for whoever you’re transferring money to.
-With over 160,000 agents spread across 160 countries, our extensive network means receiver usually don’t have far to travel.
+Another aspect to consider when sending cash is that the recipient has to have an agent nearby from whom they can easily collect the amount.
+So, the broader the network of agents, the more convenient it is for whoever you’re transferring money to.
+With over 200,000 agent partner locations spread across 170 countries, our extensive network ensures recipients are not inconvenienced.

 Another option for those who do not use a bank account is to transfer money directly to a mobile wallet.
-A mobile wallet is an app on a mobile device which stores money and makes payments digitally.
-The receiver would then be able to pay bills online and make purchases in a shop from their phone, or withdraw the cash from an agent location.
-However, this service is limited to certain countries.
+A mobile wallet is an app which stores money and makes payments digitally.
+The receiver would then be able to pay bills online and make purchases in a shop from their phone.
 When you use Xpress Money, you can send money to mobile wallets in Kenya , Ghana, Nigeria, Uganda, Tanzania, Cameroon, Burundi, Benin, Zimbabwe, Senegal, DR Congo and Fiji.